AgarwalConsulting/Kubernetes-Training/slides.md

 - File: [examples/specs/deployment.yaml](https://github.com/AgarwalConsulting/Kubernetes-Training/blob/master/examples/specs/deployment.yaml)
 - Review the file.
 Does it look just like a replicaset?
 Sure does!
 Note the image tag of 1.0.
-- Apply it to the cluster.
-Kubectl get all and note we now have pods, services, replicasets, and deployments.
+- Apply it to the cluster. `kubectl get all` and note we now have pods, services, replicasets, and deployments.
 Your service should be back up at your cluster IP URL and will behave the same way as your replicaset did.
 - Now update the deployment file to upgrade nginx from 1.0 to 2.0.
-When you apply it, quickly kubectl get all, and notice how a new replicaset and pods are created.
+When you apply it, quickly `kubectl get all`, and notice how a new replicaset and pods are created.
 At the URL, if you keep refreshing, you’ll see version 1 change to version 2 without the service ever going down.

 ---